10 Steps to Building a Construction Startup

 Decide Whether to Hire Employees or Contractors

 Will you keep full-time staff or simply hire contractors when you need them?
-There is greater flexibility and lower cost involved with dealing with contractors since you don't have to pay benefits (in most cases) or continue providing a salary when business is slow.
+There are greater flexibility and lower cost involved with dealing with contractors since you don't have to pay benefits (in most cases) or continue providing a salary when business is slow.
 At a minimum, though, you might consider having a full-time assistant whom you can train to know all the ins and outs of your business and keep things running smoothly.
 People also appreciate hearing a familiar voice when they call your place of business.

 Establish an Advertising and Marketing Budget